-This recipe is loosely adapted from “Pumpkin Erissery”, a simple Indian pumpkin mash recipe that uses beans and pumpkin.
+This recipe is loosely adapted from “Mathanga Erissery”, a simple Indian pumpkin mash recipe that uses pumpkin, coconut and a few spices.
 Disclaimer: carrots, onions, and fennel seeds are not part of erissery.
 I’ve taken the liberty to add them for extra flavor and nutrition.

-The main ingredients of this easy pumpkin mash – pumpkin, coconut, garlic and fennel seeds among other health benefits, help reduce bloating and aid digestion, which makes this recipe an absolute bloat-buster, especially during the holiday season when you tend to overeat.
+The main ingredients of this easy vegan pumpkin recipe – pumpkin, coconut, garlic and fennel seeds among other health benefits, help reduce bloating and aid digestion, which makes this recipe an absolute bloat-buster that helps in weight loss, especially during the holiday season when you tend to overeat.
+With just 96 calories this mashed pumpkin is a perfect side dish that is so HEALTHY, so TASTY.

-- Pumpkin is a rich source of beta carotene, antioxidants, Vitamins A and C, that are essential for heart and eye health.
-It is an amazing source of water, low in sugar and starch, packed with potassium, fat-free, high in soluble fiber, reduces bloating while helping digestion and elimination.
+- Pumpkin is packed with nutrients such as beta carotene, antioxidants, Vitamins A and C, which are essential for heart and eye health.
+Though pumpkin tastes sweet, it is low in sugar, starch and calories.
+It is an amazing source of water, packed with potassium, fat-free, high in soluble fiber, reduces bloating while helping digestion and elimination.
+The high potassium content of pumpkin is known to lower blood pressure and risk of stroke and heart disease. (source)

 - Fennel seeds have a calming effect on the intestine.
 Its antispasmodic properties can reduce intestinal cramps, bloating and flatulence.
 It reduces bad bacteria and increases good bacteria in the gut.
 It is also rich in various minerals and vitamins, antioxidants, flavonoids and phytonutrients.